richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 > Team Conversations only generate for managers with survey results that meet confidentiality threshold requirements.

 > [!IMPORTANT]
-> When a Viva Glint Admin enables Team Conversations for a survey that's already set up, an "Additional configuration needed" message appears in Program Setup.
+> When a Viva Glint Admin enables Team Conversations for an existing survey, an "Additional configuration needed" message appears in Program Setup.
 Use the information in this article to set up Schedule, Reporting, and Communications survey sections for Team Conversations.

 ## Schedule setup